Pictured: Infiniti Engineering Academy students complete a series of challenges as part of their placement.

 Average Pay for Automotive Engineers

-The mean annual wage for mechanical engineers (including automotive engineers) was $94,500 as of May 2019 according to the BLS.
+The mean annual wage for mechanical engineers (including automotive engineers) was $100,820 in 2022 according to the U.S. Bureau of Labor Statistics.

 According to Stony Brook University, most automotive engineers are employed directly by new car manufacturers.